galarus/collab-tilemap/README.md

 # Known Issues

-- mixture between camelCase and snake_case
-- too many global variables
 - lack of code separation via separate files
-- more comments and more consistent comment style
-- lack of Makefile
-could possibly help with compiling to different platforms
-- not enough testing for latency, disconnects, and potential editing conflicts doubtful zeromq fixes all of this out of the box unsure if intermittent sleep finction is sufficient to test this.
+- not enough testing for latency, disconnects, and potential editing conflicts
+- - doubtful zeromq fixes all of this out of the box
 - usage of czmq library potentially hiding some of the workings of zeromq
-- when simulating latency, your own edits will arrive slowly and will show you the last few edits you have done.
-This doesnt appear to make the state wrong if you wait for it to catch up, but is awkward.
-- too many printf, no logging flags

-# ToDo
-- prevent editing outside of bounds
-- enable growing and shrinking from 1 to 99 height and width in order to use malloc in the project
-- study zeromq pubsub patterns

-(on a separate note, do more leetcode using C only)

 # Dev Blog